CaioCeretta/Cod3r/mentoria/fundamentos/paradigms/poo/comments-poo.md

     ○ We can also change the getTotal method, to a new `get` total() method.
 This way, total is now been treated as an attribute and do not need to be called with parentheses

+    ○ Product will be a class, where we instantiate a Product.
+This class can only have a constructor and every attribute is informed in the constructor with readonly.

+    ○ Where we call the full string using the product name and product price toFixed, we can now create on method in the Product class to format the same string and increase readability on the code.
+And since now, Product class has a behavior it makes even more sense for it to be a class and not just a type

+    ○ The same thing we will do for the Item, which, since we have the product on the item class, we can call the product's formatted method and concat it with the quantity

+    ○ Now, when we add a new item, since the items is an array of item and item is a class, we no longer can simply pass an object to the add function, but we need to use it inside an Item constructor

+    ○ The cart total, since it is now a class, we can add a get formattedTotal where it will already format for the menu and we would'nt need to code how it should be displayed

+    ○ We also have many functions related to the terminal in its file, which they turn into class methods. and each one will become static so there is no need to instantiate the terminal.
+One note is that a class where every method is static, and we can simply use a module with named functions (as we were doing, or a literal object)

+    ○ Menu can also become a class, but instead of creating attributes, we just want to use the methods inside the function similar to Product, but the opposite, it will simply have a render method, which will wrap the whole code, no constructor and instantiate it with new and no parameters, and call menu.render()

+    ○ We'll also create a merge function, on the `Item` class for merging items that are bought more than once

   ● Comments about POO code